Guide to Work, Study, Travel and Living Abroad

 Planning Your Adventure

 But there is no need to be too impatient.
-The planning of your travels can be almost as enjoyable as the actual journey.
-Of course many people take the path of least resistance and sign to go on a tour without any research or comparison shopping.
-But, avid traveler that I am, I have a hard time choosing from the smorgasbord of possible destinations.
-So I talk with friends who have been all over, read blogs and clippings about a particular area, and finally hone in on “Country Mysteria,” my top priority for any particular journey.
+Planning your travels can be as enjoyable as the actual journey.
+Of course, many people take the path of least resistance and sign up to go on a tour without any research or comparison shopping.
+But, avid traveler that I am, I need help choosing from the smorgasbord of possible destinations.
+So I talk with friends who have been all over, read blogs and clippings about a particular area, and finally hone in on "Country Mysteria," my top priority for any particular journey.

 Even if you are taking a package tour, there are many things to check out.
 How many participants?
 What are the costs and the length of the trip?
-The pace of the trip is all important.
-I am more likely to travel independently myself or at least to use a budget company.
-That is not simply because I am a frugal New Englander, but often the places you stay and the public transport you use on a budget tour offer closer connections with the people of the country.
-And isn’t that the main reason for you are going anyway?
-I have had wonderful trips with—the G Adventures, out of Toronto—and with its Australian cousin, Intrepid.
-I can also recommend Adventures Abroad, for its small groups and range of destinations, and Imaginative Traveler.
+The pace of the journey is all-important.
+I am more likely to travel independently or use a budget company.
+That is not simply because I am a frugal New Englander.
+Still, often, the places you stay and the public transport you use on a budget tour offer closer connections with the country's people.
+And isn't that the main reason you are going anyway?
+I have had wonderful trips with G Adventures, out of Toronto — and with its Australian cousin, Intrepid.
+I can also recommend Adventures Abroad, for its small groups and range of destinations.

 Adventures in India.